checksum tricks and tips

 I do requests!

-If there's something you would like to accomplish with checksum, but don't know how; feel free to demand an answer, below..
+If there's something you would like to accomplish with checksum, but don't think think checksum can; feel free to request a feature, below..